M268816/power-repo/notes/fe_Method.md

 );
 ```

+### Ideal Output and Planned Runtime

 This next collection uses the same strategy as before, but instead collects the 'Ideal Output * Planned Runtime' for OEE, a variable I call the constraint_goal in the algorithm.
 Previously for Encapsulation this was also collected in the for loop above.
-The data sources between production and downtime are inconsistent and this causes a problem.
-The downtime data does not capture lot data.
-This created another level of complexity where I cannot simply capture the 'Ideal Output' by catalog and line as with everything else, but only by line meaning I would capture the same downtime data multiple times per line.
-Thus this step needed to be extracted from the original data filtering and instead parsed though concatenated line data.
-This unfortunately makes the algorithm much less accurate.
-Now I cannot capture the Ideal Output for each catalog for the line then iterate over each, instead it essentially averages all of the Ideal Output data.

-To try and simplify it into an equation, it takes this:
+However because of the challenges of these databases, it needed to be compiled differently.

+To increase the accuracy of OEE, I suggest in this next method that the ideal output of OEE2 must be pulled from the constraint of each catalog and line combination, then multiplied by how long that combination ran.
+All these catalog\constraint relationships then need to be compiled together to create a constraint goal per catalog and line combination that can simply be added together to capture the 'Ideal Output * Planned Runtime' arguments of the OEE formula.

 > OEE2 = Total Units / (Sum an array of Ideal Output * Planed Runtime)
 >